gsmainclusivetechlab/mmapi-php-sdk/sample/README.md

 **NOTE : callback_url in config.ini is optional.
 Callback urls can also be passed as a parameter when calling the methods.**

--   Run the individual test code by name.
+-   Run the individual test code by file.
 For example:

 ```
 php sample/MerchantPayment/InitiatePayment.php